GerritCodeReview/homepage/_posts/2020-04-08-user-summit-sunnyvale-summary.md

 ### Support for large repositories in Gerrit

-Luca Milanesio (GerritForge), Matthias Sohn (SAP) and Martin Fick have been discussing the issues associated with very large repositories:
+Luca Milanesio (GerritForge), Matthias Sohn (SAP) and Martin Fick (Qualcomm) have been discussing the issues associated with very large repositories:

 1. JVM heap utilisation and associated GC cycles